u-shrestha/nn-gpt/README.md

 python -m ab.stat.export
 ```

-## Environment for NN Gen Developers
+## Environment for NN GPT Developers
 ### Pip package manager
 Create a virtual environment, activate it, and run the following command to install all the project dependencies:
 ```bash